RmZeta2718/Notes.wj/ML/papers/@2018huangZeroShotTransferLearning.md

 - The Syntax of Event Structure, 1991
     - the semantics of an event structure can be generalized and mapped to event mention structures in a systematic and predictable way
+- Abstract Meaning Representation (AMR)
+    - Abstract Meaning Representation for Sembanking, 2013
+    - A Transition-based Algorithm for AMR Parsing, 2015
+- Entity Relation Event (ERE)
+    - From Light to Rich ERE: Annotation of Entities, Relations, and Events, 2015